Perry Orchestras Handbook 2019-2020

 GENTLEMEN: Long sleeve black Tux Jacket and Pants, Black bowtie and cummerbund, Long sleeve white Tux Shirt, Black dress shoes and socks.
 Students will work with a tux rental/purchase shop to obtain appropriate concert attire and are responsible for the fee or may order a tux online.

 LADIES: Black long sleeve ankle-length dress, Black dress shoes and black hose.
 No flip flops.
 New orchestra student need to rent a concert dress from the school and pay the one-time, non-refundable $40.00 rental fee.
-The dress may be kept with the student until she withdraws from the orchestra or graduates.
+The dress may be kept with the student until she withdraws from the orchestra or graduates, then dresses must be returned.

 We want everyone to perform in uniform.
 We play better when we look sharp.
 This means shoes are polished, uniforms are clean and wrinkle-free.
 Festival performances typically have a “uniform grade.”
 We need to always “dress for success” for all performances.